Benefits from Initiatives Amendment Solution

 Various organizations support this approach and it is widely used around the world.
 Often the major issue is that it may confuse the voters.
 Minneapolis voters offer their experiences in a FairVote 3-min. video.

 Though it has been proved that no voting system can be devised that always achieves perfect fairness, the effect of a powerful third candidate for a single office can easily cause the worst candidate to win.
 Many citizens believe that any reasonable alternative is better than this.
-If the Electoral College is replaced by Popular Vote to Elect the President, then it becomes essential for the People to make a choice by Direct Legislative Initiative, preceded by an Advisory Initiative if the IQA does believes that the best chose is not obvious.
+If the Popular Vote replaced the Electoral College to elect the President, then it becomes essential for the People to make a choice by Direct Legislative Initiative, preceded by an Advisory Initiative if the IQA does believes that the best choice is not obvious.

 The National debt of the United States is the amount owed by our federal government and ultimately by the People under Congressional Controls and Limits.
 When Congress cannot balance Oligarchy’s desired spending budget (e.g., for oil subsidies, unnecessary wars, contamination cleanup, tax breaks for the rich, etc.), it simply borrows more by a vote to raise the debt ceiling of the People.
 Consequently, the U.S. is one of the most debt-ridden counties in the world.
 The Figure shows that debt as a percentage of Gross Domestic Product which is a surrogate for the ability of the Public to pay the interest or pay down the total.
 The large jump in the 1940s was to pay for WWII; the large jump around 2010 was due to the lack of Congressional controls and risk limits on bank debt and risk-taking causing the 2008 economic meltdown disaster.